angsm/update-aws-security-grp/README.md

 # update-aws-security-grp
 The script scans for defined port number in security groups and updates the IP address.
 Subnet mask for the address will always be /32, meaning limited to 1 host address.

+Ideally, have your own personal security group in each VPC.
+And that security group can be attached to the required resources.

 ## Before running:

 ### Configure AWS CLI